jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 Notes
 -----
 * This container overrides the default JBoss Wildfly/EAP start command (from XPaaS JBoss Wildfly/EAP image), adding some custom system properties
-* This container forces to start JBoss server using <code>full</code> profile
+* This container forces to start JBoss server using <code>full</code> profile for no clustered environment, and <code>full-ha</code> profile for a clustered environment.
-* There is no support for clustering
 * Currently the BPMS version for JBoss Wildfly is now working due to -> https://issues.jboss.org/browse/WFLY-3355